Authored by the expert who managed and guided the team behind the Morocco Property Pack

 Is it a good time to buy a rental property in Casablanca in 2026?

-As of early 2026, the overall assessment is cautiously positive: it is a reasonably good time to buy a rental property in Casablanca if you focus on apartments in high-demand locations and target yields rather than quick capital gains.
+As of 2026, it is a good time to buy a rental property in Casablanca only if the buyer chooses a liquid apartment in a deep tenant area and avoids overpaying for prestige.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Casablanca.